 Mariana’s assistant, Elroy, takes Rodolfo to his first apportionment after inheriting the family casino.
 Rodolfo walks into his office to find Elisa.
 She wants to know what happened and what prompted Alex to want revenge on their family.
 Rodolfo doesn’t answer any of her questions.
 Instead, he begs her to stay away from Alex, saying he hates them all.
 As she continues to press, Cesar arrives.
 Acknowledging she has questions, he makes Elisa leave.
 But he doesn’t answer any questions, and he ends up asking her to stay in Mexico to work with him.
 But his behavior pushes Elisa away.

 Alex works on software that allows him to access other people’s cameras.
 He sends a spam email to Mariana, which she clicks on.
 This gives him access to her phone camera.

 Meanwhile, Chema goes through his closet, searching for the video tapes from that trip.
-With his old equipment he plays a tape on the TV.
+With his old equipment, he plays the tape on the TV.
 He watches videos from that weekend fondly.
 Until we get to one taken without Alex’s consent of him showering.
-In a flashback, we see Chema films this as he touches himself.
+In a flashback, we see Chema film this as he touches himself.
 Present Chema is interrupted from his thoughts by Lorenzo returning home.
-In a hurry, he hides all the video tapes and goes to greet him.
+In a hurry, he hides all the videotapes and goes to greet him.